grassroot-software/grassroot_curriculum/LAYOUT_STYLE_GUIDE.md

 [Inspired by google's styleguide](https://github.com/google/styleguide/blob/gh-pages/docguide/style.md)

-TOP uses Markdown for the layout and formatting of lesson and project files to get properly formatted HTML for the TOP website.
+The Grassroot Project uses Markdown for the layout and formatting of lesson and project files to get properly formatted HTML for the The Grassroot Project website.

 **The goals of this style guide are to help create Markdown that is:**

 -   Readable for as many users as possible.
 -   Editable by any contributor.
--   Consistent across the TOP website.
+-   Consistent across the The Grassroot Project website.

 **Contents:**